jgoz/esbuild-plugins/packages/esbuild-plugin-livereload/README.md

 - Adds a dismissable error/warning overlay for esbuild output
   - Can be used by other plugins by importing the `notify` function

+#### How is this different from esbuild's built-in livereload (0.17.0+)?

+- Doesn't require use of esbuild's `serve()` API
+- Doesn't require any extra code &mdash; client script is injected into the bundle
+- Includes an overlay for displaying error messages in the browser

 ### Install

 ```console